 They’re also fierce predators and are often called upon for strength by human hunters.

-A wolf tattoo in the sketch style can give this powerful animal a well deserved majestic quality.
+A wolf tattoo in the sketchy tattoo style can give this powerful animal a well-deserved majestic quality.

 Like the hummingbird, the movement of a butterfly’s wings is well captured in the sketchy style.

 Because a panther is all black, it can be hard to give it the right definition in other tattoo styles.